 Turkey, Gulf Arab states and Western powers have all called

-for Assad - whose Alawite family has ruled Sunni Muslim-majority
+for Assad - whose Alawite family have ruled Sunni

-Syria in autocratic fashion for four decades - to relinquish
+Muslim-majority Syria in autocratic fashion for four decades -

-power.
-Assad counts on the support of long-time ally Russia and
+to relinquish power.
+Assad counts on the support of long-time

 NATO Secretary General Anders Fogh Rasmussen said on Monday